UPPER BLEPHAROPLASTY (EYELID LIFT)

 CAN I HAVE OTHER PROCEDURES AT THE SAME TIME?

-It is not uncommon situation for patients to combine upper blepharoplasty with lower lid surgery and brow lift or a skin fractional laser resurfacing to treat sun damage, wrinkles and large pores of the skin.
+It is not an uncommon situation for patients to combine upper blepharoplasty with lower lid surgery and brow lift or a skin fractional laser resurfacing to treat sun damage, wrinkles, and large pores of the skin.
 Combining treatments adds to a more dramatic and natural result without significantly extending the recovery time.

 IS THE PROCEDURE PAINFUL?

 Postoperative pain is NOT a characteristic of eyelid surgery.
 The most common immediate postoperative symptoms are swelling of the eyelids and some bruising of the skin.
 These symptoms are worst the day after surgery.
-Some people will notice a burning sensation of the eyes that can easily be alleviated using cold compresses.
+Some people will notice a burning sensation in the eyes that can easily be alleviated using cold compresses.

-HOW LONG IS THE RECOVERY TIME (DOWNTIME) ?
+HOW LONG IS THE RECOVERY TIME (DOWNTIME)?

-weeks.
-Even after upper eyelid surgery the swelling and bruising tends to accumulate in the area of the lower lids.
-Following the recommended postoperative care and use of products
+Depending on the technique used for your procedure and your characteristics of healing the recovery may range between 4 days to 2 weeks.
+Even after upper eyelid surgery, the swelling and bruising tend to accumulate in the area of the lower lids.
+Following the recommended postoperative care and use of products available from our office is important to reduce the recovery downtime.

-WHEN CAN I GO BACK TO WORK ?
+WHEN CAN I GO BACK TO WORK?

 FINANCING YOUR PROCEDURE

-Upper blepharoplasty (eye-lift) surgery is an excellent investment in an individual's well being.
+Upper blepharoplasty (eye-lift) surgery is an excellent investment in an individual’s well-being.
 Because of this, we believe financial considerations should not be an obstacle to your procedure.
-At the office we accept all methods of payment as well as financing by CareCredit.
+At the office, we accept all methods of payment as well as financing by CareCredit.
 Please see the financing section of our website or click below to get an instant reply.

 For more information about upper eyelid surgery or to schedule an appointment please call 617-262-0070 or contact us by email by filling in the form below